hideyukiinada/examples/tensorflow/conditional_2.md

 There are 4 samples in this dataset.
 Each sample is a 3-dimensional vector.
-This data is fed to the run() method in feed_dict as the value for a placeholder.
+This data is first defined as an ndarray, then fed to the tfSession.run() method in feed_dict as the value for a placeholder.

 ```
      a = np.array([[0.8, 1, 100], [0, 1000, 5], [0.1, 2, 2000], [0, 2000, 4]])